MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-70.md

 ## Ternary operator

-PowerShell 7.0 introduced a new syntax using the ternary operator which behaves like a simplified if-else statement.
+PowerShell 7.0 introduced a new syntax using the ternary operator which behaves like a simplified `if-else` statement.
 It follows the C# ternary operator syntax:

 ```
 <condition> ? <if-true> : <if-false>
 ```

-The ternary operator behaves like the simplified `if-else` statement.
 The condition-expression will always be evaluated, and its result will be converted to boolean to determine which branch will be evaluated next:

 - The `<if-true>` expression is executed if the `<condition>` expression is true
 - The `<if-false>` expression is executed if the `<condition>` expression is false